safinmnabi/longevity/readme.md

 Note: It is first task is completed out of 5 tasks and It is sample/test task for reviewer board. i will carry on remaining of tasks until further notice from reviewer board.

+Task for 2 and 2a:
+This task where I developed Subscriptin package, reward and purchase sustem.

+For